October 04, 2019

 A small job like this can frequently be completed in one day, simply by treating with Lightning Cleanze, as you can see in the photo below:

-... allow the softwash chemical to activate, then thorougly rinse it off.
+... allow the softwash chemical to activate, then thoroughly rinse it off.
 You can see the immediate result in the photo below:

 How to rinse already painted sand and cement render:

 We suggest rinsing with a power washer set to a very light pressure.
+Regular hose-pipe pressure at the point where the jet hits the surface is ideal.
 This will remove any chemical residues, spiders nests, birds droppings, dust, etc, all of which is essential for good pre-painting preparation.

 If there's flakey paint on the render, rinsing will usually remove it.
 But you don't want to take off good paint.
 Hence the reason we suggest low pressure rinsing.

 Obviously, what will come off, will come off and your customer needs to expect that.
 So it's important to educate your customer in advance as to what may happen, so they know what to expect.

 Quick tip: As you can see in the photo below, soft washed sand and cement render that has been painted will normally further brighten through time.
 This is because any remaining dead growths will be removed from the surface by the natural weathering effects if rain, wind and sun.

 If the render is not going to be painted then it can be left to self-cleanse through time by treating with Bio Cleanze.
 The biological growths will usually disappear over a period of months.